venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 ## 4. The Workflow Tool Pattern

 To ensure maximum reliability and to simplify the AI Planner's task, the system favors a **Workflow Tool Pattern** for all complex, multi-step operations.

 Instead of asking the AI to generate a complex sequence of granular tools (e.g., `git_create_branch`, `refactor_file_content`, `git_add`), the system provides a single, powerful "workflow tool" (e.g., `execute_refactoring_workflow`) that encapsulates the entire best-practice sequence in deterministic Python code.

 **Canonical Rule:** Personas responsible for code modification (i.e., those inheriting from `_base/developer-agent-1`) **MUST** be instructed to use the appropriate high-level workflow tool in a single-step plan.
-This moves complex logic from the probabilistic AI Planner into reliable, auditable code.
+To enforce this, personas MUST also be explicitly instructed on the tool's argument schema (e.g., providing a single string for instructions) to safeguard against the AI inventing incompatible data structures.

 ---